usody/usody.github.io/_legal_pages/cookies-policy.markdown

 ### And one last thing…

-Pangea never sells, assigns, transfers, etc… the data collected during your browsing.
+USODY never sells, assigns, transfers, etc… the data collected during your browsing.
 They are only used to facilitate your navigation, to give you access to private places (such as the webmail) and to carry out statistical analysis in order to improve our website and the content we offer you.
-You can rest easy, nothing leaves Pangea.🙂
+You can rest easy, nothing leaves USODY.🙂